As a U.N. global health platform is showing, corporate sustainability strategies on human health and the environment are becoming intertwined.

 The Case for Planetary Health

-The Bridge Collaborative team who worked on the project was comprised of Duke University faculty and graduate students, led by Deborah Gallagher, Professor of the Practice of Resource and Environmental Policy at Duke’s Nicholas School of the Environment, and Lydia Olander, Ecosystem Services Program Director at Duke’s Nicholas Institute for Environmental Policy Solutions, and also part of the Bridge Secretariat.
+The Bridge Collaborative team who worked on the project was comprised of Duke University faculty and graduate students, led by Deborah Gallagher, Professor of the Practice of Resource and Environmental Policy at Duke’s Nicholas School of the Environment, and Lydia Olander, Ecosystem Services Program Director at Duke’s Nicholas Institute, and also part of the Bridge Secretariat.

 Gallagher has worked extensively with the U.N.
 Global Compact on environmental issues, including another business-oriented platform known as “Caring for Climate.”
 The Global Compact invited her to apply the “muscle memory” of her experience with Caring for Climate to develop an organizational structure for Health is Everyone’s Business.
 While creating that structure for the new health platform, she saw an opportunity to incorporate her own area of expertise.